SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-river-flood median

-River flood projections across impact models are rather consistent with most of the uncertainty resulting from climate models which are known to be challenged when it comes to reproducing extreme precipitation events.

-+++ cat-river-flood climate

 The exposure to river floods for both, land area and population, largely depends on flood protection measures.
 The projections assume a flood protection level capable of withstanding the largest discharges that occur within 100 years in preindustrial conditions.
-However, to assume this globally is quite optimistic.

-+++ cat-river-flood impact

-When looking at the FLOPROS (Scussolini, 2016) database, one can see by far the {largest parts of the world do not reach such protection levels}(Only Australia, Germany, India, Japan, the Netherlands, Poland, UK, USA, and a few other countries reach or exceed a 100-year flood protection level.). [there is a FLOPROS map, see http://www.pik-potsdam.de/~slange/counting_extremes_si.pdf page X-35]
+However, to assume this globally is {quite optimistic}[According to the the FLOPROS (Scussolini, 2016) database only Australia, Germany, India, Japan, the Netherlands, Poland, UK, USA, and a few other countries reach or exceed a 100-year flood protection level].

++++ cat-river-flood climate

+River flood projections across @!V2(impact models) are rather consistent and most of the uncertainty – distinctively apparent at @!V1L3(+2\,°C) – results from @!V1(climate models) which have some diffuclties to reliably reproduce extreme precipitation events.

+In terms of exposed population the results from @!V2(impact models) are less concise. @!S1I0C0(Some) @!S1I3C0(of) @!S1I5C0(which) project suprisingly high exposure under @!V2L0(preindustrial) conditions indicating spatial uncertainty of where those flood events occur precisely.

 +++ cat-tropical-cyclone-title